Assault and Battery Lawyer in Tampa

-If you are charged with assault and/or battery in the Tampa Bay area, you can’t afford to hire the wrong Tampa criminal defense attorney – someone who’s inexperienced, or someone who will simply advise you to plead guilty.
-An assault or battery conviction has serious consequences.
+If you are charged with assault and/or battery in the Tampa Bay area, you can’t afford to hire the wrong Tampa criminal defense attorney — someone who’s inexperienced or someone who will simply advise you to plead guilty.
+An assault or battery conviction has serious consequences, and you need an attorney who knows how the system works and how to fight your charges.
+Call attorney Patrick B. Courtney, P.A., to discuss your case and next steps.

 Under Florida law, simple assault is a second-degree misdemeanor.
 A conviction is punishable by a fine of up to $500, up to six months on probation, and up to sixty days in jail.